 Check the following:

-- Is your reporting period set correctly?
-Have a look under Settings > posBoss Settings > General on your management site.
+Is your reporting period set correctly?
+Have a look in your Company Settings on your management site.
+Click your company name at the top right of the site then select Company Settings.
 (If you do cash ups after midnight - 12am to 12am isn't going to work.
 Try 2am to 2am)

 Are you cashing up all your iPads?